I asked a

-The CEO of Brand24 explains, “Freemium offerings work for businesses with low free account maintenance costs.
-For a platform like ours — a media monitoring tool that’s based on data from external sources — the costs can be significant.”
+“Freemium products work for businesses with low free account maintenance costs,” explains the CEO of Brand24.
+“For a platform like ours, a media monitoring tool based on data from external sources, the costs can be significant.”

-Freemium vs free trial: Freemium then free trial.
+Freemium vs free trial: freemium

 Whereas the customers who stuck around?
 You guessed it, they were larger businesses.

-Freemium vs free trial: Freemium.
+Freemium vs free trial: 15-day free trial

 Freemium vs Free Trial?
 There’s No Straightforward Answer